ShrikeGames/gmtk2025/README.md

  - (Done) Handle case where if you Reject the reward for the boss kill you get softlocked?
 (I think you would anyways)
  - (Done) Switch to the faster BGM for the last segement of the timer
  - (Done) Hills colours need to change
-- Upload to itch as an unlisted game (people watching the stream can play)
+- Setup the itch.io page

 Day 5(Plan):
 - Test and fix issues
-- Setup the itch.io page

 Stretch goals:
 - Trapped items